CristinaGHolgado/vikitext/README.md

 `pip install vikitext`

 ## **Overview**
 This package allows to easily build a parallel corpus with Vikidia and Wikipedia articles.
 In other words, a parallel corpus of simple and complex texts.
 It is mainly designed for research purposes such as readability analysis or text simplification.
+Only Vikidia articles with Wikipedia equivalents are retrieved.

 ## **Quickstart**